-One very important feature that deserves special mentioning is intelligent EV Billing.
+One very important feature that deserves special mention is intelligent EV Billing.
 It enables customer management, billing, upsells and cross-sells, charging sessions, and various payment options in the local language and local currency.

 EV Billing is essential for the success of EV Charging business models with complex price plans and flexible tariffs with prepaid, postpaid & pay-per-charge business models, reports, dashboards, Real-time Analytics, and more.

 It’s all the service providers and users of smart EV charging station solutions need for a successful partnership.

 EV charging station solutions for customer experience and loyalty